nanobot2000/5_lang_frequency/README.md

 # Frequency Analysis of Words

-Reads file and shows N most frequent words in it.
+Script reads file with text and shows n (default 10) most frequent words in text.

 # Quickstart

-The script requires the installed Python interpreter version 3.6 You have to start program, run the script with the -f, --filepath argument with path to text file and optional -n, --number argument (default 10).
+The script requires the installed Python interpreter version 3.6 You have to start program, run the script with the `-f`, `--filepath` argument with path to text file and optional `-n`, `--number` argument (default 10).
-To call the help, run the script with the -h or --help option.
+To call the help, run the script with the `-h` or `--help` option.

 ```bash
 $ python3 lang_frequency.py -h
 usage: lang_frequency.py [-h] -f FILEPATH [-n NUMBER]